chibby0ne/Solarized_Gnome_Terminal/README.md

 #Solarized for Gnome complete installation script

-A simple script that downloads all the repositories needed to install and correclty utilize the gamous and excellent solarized theme for the Gnome Terminal, and sets up a cron job to automatically change between dark and light version of the solarized colorscheme depending on when the sunrise and sunset is on your indicated location and the time of the year.
+A simple script that downloads all the repositories needed to install and correctly utilize the famous and excellent solarized theme for the Gnome Terminal, and sets up a cron job to automatically change between dark and light version of the solarized colorscheme depending on when the sunrise and sunset is on your indicated location and the time of the year.

 Pretty cool huh? :)